 Every 5 years the City of Sydney conducts a floor space and employment survey (FES) of all buildings and businesses across the whole local area.
-The latest survey started in January 2012 and took around 10 months to complete the fieldwork.
+The most recent survey results were collected from January 2012 over a 10-month period.

 Data from the 2007 survey, for example, was used to support the plans and decisions made for Sustainable Sydney 2030.

 The survey has coincided with the Census of Population and Housing since 1976, which is conducted by the Australian Bureau of Statistics.
 Using FES data in conjunction with census data helps build a detailed profile of the social and economic characteristics of the local area.